David Ralston

 David Ralston (March 14, 1954 – November 16, 2022) was an American attorney and a Republican politician who was a member of the Georgia House of Representatives from 2003 until his death.
-From 2010 onwards, he was also its 73rd speaker of the house.
-Ralston was the longest-serving Republican speaker in state history and the longest-serving speaker of the Georgia general assembly since Tom Murphy.
+From 2010 onwards, he was also its 73rd Speaker of the House.
+Ralston was the longest-serving Republican Speaker in state history and the longest-serving Speaker of the Georgia General Assembly since Tom Murphy.

 Biography

 David Ralston was born in Ellijay, Georgia.
 He attended Young Harris College, graduated from North Georgia College and State University, and later from the University of Georgia School of Law.

 From 1992 to 1998, he served as a member of the Georgia Senate.
 In 1998, Ralston was the Republican nominee for attorney general of Georgia, but lost the election to Thurbert Baker.
 In 2002, he was elected to the Georgia House of Representatives for the 7th district.
-He became its speaker in 2010, following the resignation of Glenn Richardson.
-As such, he is the first state House speaker from north Georgia in more than 150 years.
+He was elected to serve as Speaker in 2010, following the resignation of Glenn Richardson.
+As such, he is the first state House Speaker from north Georgia in more than 150 years.